-- Add vegetables, garlic and bay leaves and saute for 2 minutes until tender.
+- Add garlic, vegetables and bay leaves and saute for 2 minutes.

-- Add pork cubes and cook for another 2 minutes while stirring, until they are browned on each side.
+- Add pork cubes and saute for another 2 minutes while stirring, until they are browned on each side.

 - Close the lid and cook at high pressure for 40 minutes.

-- When cooking time ends, allow a natural release.
+- When cooking time is complete, wait for a natural pressure release.